-If meeting in person is not possible because of the restrictions, time, or distance constraints, I recommend having an online one.
+If meeting in person is impossible because of the restrictions, time, or distance constraints, I recommend having an online one.

-This is a crucial step because if you didn’t trust the people you would be working with, there’s no point in choosing them for your ongoing projects.
+This is a crucial step because if you don’t trust the people you would be working with, there’s no point in choosing them for your ongoing projects.

 9. Analyze their quote

 The line items in the quote proposal you receive must be as granular as possible.
 I recommend quotes where a line item (for a feature) doesn’t go above $1000.

 Make sure you don’t end up with a catch-all quote that will most likely translate to nasty surprises down the road because they haven’t analyzed your request very well.